-Practical Advice and Information on how to book transport on the Pamir Highway and through the Wakhan Valley for Independent Travellers & Backpackers
+Practical advice and information for independent travellers & backpackers on how to book transport for the Pamir Highway and through the Wakhan Valley

 In late July/early August 2016 we travelled independently along the Pamir Highway and into the Wakhan Valley.
 In this post, we will share our personal experience and tips for backpackers and independent travellers plus some additional information we picked up along the way.
 We hope it will be useful if you are planning a similar journey.

 If you’re not so interested in the logistics of this Central Asian adventure and just want to see some of our pretty superlative-invoking photographs, you might prefer to jump over to our Photo Essay: Travelling the Pamir Highway and Wakhan Valley.